Day 236 · Monday, August 24

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 236, Power to the Faint.
+This is By God's Call — day 236, He Still Reaches.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.